-(a) Calculated based on the average shares outstanding methodology. (b) Amount is less than \$0.005 per share.
+(d) Amount is less than \$0.005 per share.

-(c) Assumes investment at the net asset value at the beginning of the period, reinvestment of all distributions and a complete sale of the investment at the net asset value at the end of the period.
+(e) Assumes investment at the net asset value at the beginning of the year, reinvestment of all distributions and a complete sale of the investment at the net asset value at the end of the year.
 Returns do not reflect the impact of taxes to shareholders relating to Fund distributions or the sale of Fund shares.
-Total returns for periods less than one full year are not annualized.